-II.
+III.
 Indications and/or Limitations of Coverage

 Application of coverage criteria is dependent upon an individual's benefit coverage at the time of the request.
+Specifications pertaining to Medicare and Medicaid can be found in the "Applicable State and Federal Regulations" section of this policy document.

-- 1) For individuals 18 years of age and older, urea breath testing or stool antigen testing to diagnose an H. pylori infection MEETS COVERAGE CRITERIA in any of the following situations: - a) For individuals with dyspeptic symptoms. - b) For individuals with active peptic ulcer disease (PUD). - c) For individuals with past PUD without H. Pylori history. - d) For individuals with low-grade gastric mucosa-associated lymphoid tissue (MALT) lymphoma. - e) For individuals with a history of endoscopic resection of early gastric cancer (EGC). - f) For individuals with gastric intestinal metaplasia (GIM). - g) For individuals with uninvestigated dyspepsia who are under the age of 60 years and without alarm features.
+- 1) For individuals who are 18 years of age and older, urea breath testing or stool antigen testing to diagnose an H. pylori infection MEETS COVERAGE CRITERIA in any of the following situations: - a) For individuals with dyspepsia (see Note 1). - b) For individuals with active peptic ulcer disease (PUD). - c) For individuals with past PUD and who have had recurrent symptoms. - d) For individuals with low-grade gastric mucosa-associated lymphoid tissue (MALT) lymphoma. - e) For individuals with a history of resection of early gastric cancer (EGC). - f) For individuals with gastric intestinal metaplasia (GIM).